jsoma/hardboiled/README.md

 ### jsdom

-jsdom is a much much much lighter-weight PhantomJS (although that's a bit of a stretch).
+jsdom is a much much much lighter-weight PhantomJS (although that might be a bit of a stretch).
 Read more at [https://github.com/tmpvar/jsdom](https://github.com/tmpvar/jsdom).

 #### Limitations